-Mandy Bengtson, senior scientist and soil ecologist in SWCA’s Reno office, has been named the Lawrence S. Semo Scientific Achievement Award winner for the first quarter of 2019.
+Dr. Nate Wojcik, Senior Ecologist and Project Manager in SWCA’s Denver office, has been named the Lawrence S. Semo Scientific Achievement Award winner for the first quarter of 2020.

 The quarterly Lawrence S. Semo Scientific Achievement Award rewards individuals for demonstrating passion, creativity, and scientific excellence in a manner that advances SWCA’s purpose, mission, vision, and values.
 The award is in honor of Larry Semo, who began working as a biologist for SWCA in Austin in 1993 and transferred to Denver in 1999.
 A respected and widely published ornithologist and all-around naturalist, Larry had an insatiable desire to learn and a great love for the outdoors until his untimely passing in 2011.